r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 ## Additional external software for building and checking from source

-Additional software is needed by some contributed CRAN packages, including Pandoc, 32-bit Ghostscript, JDK, JAGS, MSMPI, PhantomJS, Python, Git, Ruby and Rust executables.
+Additional software is needed by some contributed CRAN packages, including Pandoc, 32-bit Ghostscript, JDK, JAGS, MSMPI, PhantomJS, Python, Git, Ruby, Rust and Quarto executables.
 A script is [available](https://svn.r-project.org/R-dev-web/trunk/WindowsBuilds/winutf8/ucrt3/r_packages/setup_checks.ps1) to install these automatically on a new system, following the `setup.ps1` script mentioned earlier.
-These scripts are regularly used in a setup for testing newer versions of Rtools (named "ucrt3") currently based on Rtools44, but with pre-downloaded installers, so it may be necessary to update them for newer versions when the older installers become inaccessible.
+These scripts are regularly used in a setup for testing newer versions of Rtools (named "ucrt3") currently based on Rtools45, but with pre-downloaded installers, so it may be necessary to update them for newer versions when the older installers become inaccessible.

-On 64-bit ARM machines, the scripts install 64-bit ARM builds of the software when available (currently only Python), otherwise they install the 64-bit Intel builds.
+On 64-bit ARM machines, the scripts install 64-bit ARM builds of the software when available, otherwise they install the 64-bit Intel builds.
 However, it is not possible to link Intel DLLs to an ARM executable, so DLLs from 64-bit Intel builds cannot be used.

 ## Building packages from source using the toolchain tarball